sgoldenlab/simba/docs/Tutorial_DLC.md

 SimBA uses the tracking data to construct a battery of *features* (for a list of features with example descriptions, click [here](https://github.com/sgoldenlab/simba/blob/master/misc/Feature_description.csv)).
 The number of labelled body parts, and which body parts are labelled and tracked, determines which features can be calculated.

 We have validated SimBA by labelling 16 body parts (8 body parts on two individual mice) and we **strongly** advice users to use the same body part labelling schematic.

 Please note that the **order** of body part annotation is important, and matches the labelling schematic above.

-To set the DeepLabCut config to use the 16 body part schematic, check the `Apply Golden Aggression Config' box (See **Step 1**, below).
+If using SimBA, set the DeepLabCut config to use the 16 body part schematic by checking the `Apply Golden Aggression Config' box (See **Step 1**, below).
 Pre-trained DLC tracking models using the 16 body part schematic and two animals can also be downloaded through [OSF](https://osf.io/5t4y9/), covering a range of acquisition parameters (color video, blank and white video, etc).

 However, SimBA will also accept alternative body labelling schematics (see the above figure).
 These alternative schematics currently include: